-National Polytechnic College (College or NPCollege) Founded in 1996, National Polytechnic College (College or NPCollege) provides education and training in a variety of Allied Health careers serving both the community and surrounding areas.
+National Polytechnic College (College or NPCollege) Founded in 1996, provides education and training in a variety of Allied Health careers serving both the community and surrounding areas.
 In November 1996, the College granted institutional approval to operate from the Bureau for Private Postsecondary Education.
 The approval to operate from the BPPE means that the College complies with the state standards.
 In March 1999, the college changed its name from Montebello Career College to National Polytechnic College.
 In November 2003, the college was accepted accreditation by the ACCSC and approved for Title IV financial aid in September 2005.